How to Repurpose Newspaper Around the House

-These ideas are actually creative and actually useful and may actually save you some money by replacing something you already use, making them actually eco-friendly.
+These ideas are creative and useful and may actually save you some money by replacing something you already use, making them truly eco-friendly.
 Ready?
 Here we go!

 1. Use newspaper instead of cloth rags or paper towels to clean your windows, mirrors, and other glass surfaces.
 Rags leave lint and paper towels will streak.
 For some reason, newspaper is the perfect solution for a shining polished finish.

 2. Planning a garden this year?
 Start your indoor seedlings using newspaper pots, which can be transplanted directly into the ground!

 3. This borders on the obvious, but I’m including it because it’s solid advice.
 Use tightly wadded newspaper, molded into the appropriate form, to keep the correct shape in your hats, purses, and more.

 4. Stuff loosely wadded newspaper into rain-soaked shoes.
 The paper will help absorb the moisture and allow the shoes to dry much faster, while avoiding mold or mildew and other sources of stink.

 5. In a similar vein, throw some crumpled newspaper in an old suitcase, briefcase, backpack, or duffel bag.
 Leave it there for a few days and let it draw out that old musty odor.
 Like baking soda in the back of your fridge, you’ll marvel at how well it works!